-The government is undertaking a review of funding to the screen sector.
-The review will ensure that Crown investment in the screen sector is effective and generates economic and cultural value for the sector and for New Zealand.
+From December 2021 to May 2023 the government undertook a review of funding to the screen sector.
+The review was focused on ensuring that Crown investment in the screen sector is effective and generates economic and cultural value for the sector and for New Zealand.

-The review is being jointly led by Manatū Taonga and Hīkina Whakatutuki the Ministry for Business, Innovation and Employment.
+The review was jointly led by Manatū Taonga and Hīkina Whakatutuki the Ministry for Business, Innovation and Employment.

 On this page:

-Public consultation has opened on proposals for changes to the New Zealand Screen Production Grant (NZSPG).
+The changes to the New Zealand Screen Production Grant are:

 - supporting the development of compelling and ambitious New Zealand content.